Aquatic-Labs/Umbra-Mod-Menu/README.md

 This is an unofficial fork of the Spektre Menu by [BennettStaley](https://github.com/BennettStaley/) and was merged with [Lodington's](https://github.com/Lodington/) unofficial fork.

 This menu is for testing/personal fun.
 I do not condone the use of this menu in competitive modes such as the Prismatic Trials nor do I condone the use of this menu if it harms the experience of other players in any way.
-Thank you
+Thank you.

 # Just released Umbra-Injector to auto inject/update Umbra Menu.
 Check it out [here](https://github.com/Acher0ns/Umbra-Menu-Injector)